MiemieMethod/bedrock-docs/docs/refs/protocols/types/serializedskin.md

 //// define
 Is Premium Skin：<!-- md:samp bool -->

-- 类型：<!-- md:samp bool -->。
+- <!-- md:samp bool -->类型。

 ////
 //// define
 Is Persona Skin：<!-- md:samp bool -->

-- 类型：<!-- md:samp bool -->。Whether a skin is a Classic Skin or Persona Skin
+- <!-- md:samp bool -->类型。Whether a skin is a Classic Skin or Persona Skin

 ////
 //// define
 Is Persona Cape On Classic Skin：<!-- md:samp bool -->

-- 类型：<!-- md:samp bool -->。True if this a classic skin that has a Persona Cape equipped on it, false otherwise.
+- <!-- md:samp bool -->类型。True if this a classic skin that has a Persona Cape equipped on it, false otherwise.

 ////
 //// define
 Is Primary User：<!-- md:samp bool -->

-- 类型：<!-- md:samp bool -->。
+- <!-- md:samp bool -->类型。

 ////
 //// define
 mOverridesPlayerAppearance：<!-- md:samp bool -->

-- 类型：<!-- md:samp bool -->。
+- <!-- md:samp bool -->类型。

 ////